March 27, 2019

 Finding freelance work can seem overwhelming.
 Traditional job boards such as Indeed don’t make finding remote-specific jobs easy since they are focused on locating opportunities in your general region.
 Fortunately, as remote work becomes more common, dozens of job sites have emerged to help workers find freelance opportunities.

-This list of the best freelance websites can help you land a full-time remote gig or build up extra income streams to supplement your main job.
+This list of the best freelance websites can help you land a full-time remote freelancing gig or build up extra income streams so you can make money to supplement your main job.
 We’ve broken the list down based on the type of freelancer so you can easily find the freelance website you need for your desired field.

 Upwork started out as Odesk and now claims one of the top spots in helping remote workers find freelance jobs.
-The site features job opportunities for people of all skill levels and is a great place to start your freelance job search whether you're just starting out or are an expert.
+The freelancing site features job opportunities for people of all skill levels and is a great place to start your freelance job search whether you're just starting out or are an expert.
 The site also makes it easy to filter through freelance gigs if you're looking for short-term, part-time, or full-time work.
+Gigs on this site range from software development to SEO content writing and you can choose your payment methods includiing PayPal or direct deposit.

 Fiverr is the go-to site for small side jobs.
 While many expert freelancers use the site as their source of full-time income, it tends to be a better choice for supplemental income for most freelancers.
 You can offer services ranging from graphic design for logos and business cards to web development and more involved projects.

-Guru boasts more than 3 million members across the globe who've successfully used the freelance platform to land freelance jobs.
+Guru boasts more than 3 million members across the globe who've successfully used the freelance platform to land freelancing jobs.
 The platform offers a payment service known as SafePay, so you never have to worry about an employer missing payments.
-The site offers a wide range of job opportunities for everyone from virtual assistants and secretaries to programmers, developers, and engineers.
+The freelancing website offers a wide range of job opportunities for everyone from virtual assistants and secretaries to programmers, developers, and engineers.

 Toptal is a website where remote workers can post their freelance services.
 The site works only with the top 3 percent of freelancers.
 They use a rigorous vetting process that identifies freelancers with top skills and a passion for the work they do.
 The site has been used by top names including Airbnb, Hewlett Packard, and Pfizer.
 The top freelance talent means If you're among the top freelance talent, this site is a great resource to boost your income.